ragbn/dpe-CheckPasswordStrength/README.md

         }
 ```
-* Test if method returns true if very common password is passed
+* Tests if method returns true if a common password is passed.

 ```csharp
  [Fact]